-Significant changes: 1) Addition of PPI-REE as a differential diagnosis; 2) Biopsies of the antrum or duodenum are no longer required unless clinically indicated.
+Significant changes: 1) Addition of PPI-REE as a differential diagnosis; 2) Biopsies of the antrum or duodenum are no longer required unless clinically indicated; 3) Allergy consultation no longer required, only if clinically indicated.

-Applicant Class I Class II Class III Class IV
+Class I

-SG 1 SG 2 SG 3
+Applicant SG 1 SG 2 SG 3 Class II Class III Class IV

-CD X Х Х Х Х Х X
+CD Х Х Х Х Х Х X

 NCD

-WR case-by- case-by- case-by- case-by- case-by- case-by-
+WR case-by- case 1 case-by- case 1 case-by- case 1 case-by- case 1 case-by- case 1 case-by- case 1 case-by- case 1

-case case case case case case

-WNR Х
+WNR

 LBFS No No No No No No No

-EXCEPTIONS
+EXCEPTIONS • • •

-LIMDU/PEB uired for ese nen it is pers encl (8)). istent and n ot responsiv ve to
+LIMDU/PEB - May be required for esophagitis when it is persistent and not responsive to therapy (SECNAVINST 1850.4 series, encl (8)).